Boom Boom Satellites: 1995–2014: Early career and growing popularity

+2009–2014: Collaborations and production

 In 2009, the band collaborated with Tahj Mowry and Flo Rida on a new envisioning of their track "Kick It Out".
 The track predominantly featured the lyrics of Tahj Mowry and Flo Rida in the verses, while the chorus remained the same as in the original release.
 Boom Boom Satellites added a new verse of their own not present on the original release.
 A music video was created for the song's release.
 That same year, Boom Boom Satellites released a remix for Fact's song "A Fact of Life" on the eponymous album.

 In January 2010, Boom Boom Satellites released their first compilation album 19972007.
 The band released a new studio album in Japan, To the Loveless, on May 26, 2010, which featured many tracks from the Back on My Feet EP.
 A limited-edition version with a bonus DVD was also released.
 In late 2010, the Boom Boom Satellites kicked off a North American tour, beginning with a performance at New York Comic Con.
 They also released Over and Over (an abbreviated version of 19972007) in the United States to coincide with the tour.

 In 2012, Boom Boom Satellites announced that they would be performing the theme song for the fifth episode of Mobile Suit Gundam Unicorn, titled "Broken Mirror", to begin the commemoration of their 15th anniversary since their debut.
 They also began a remix contest hosted by Nico Nico Douga, with the grand prize winner's remix of "Broken Mirror" included on their first remix album Remixed.
 This followed by the release of the song "Another Perfect Day" was used as the theme song of the Starship Troopers: Invasion animated movie.
 With the delay of the release of Remixed, the Boom Boom Satellites revealed that they were releasing their recent Japan-only singles internationally.
 Preceding the release of Remixed, Boom Boom Satellites announced that their entire back catalog had been added to the Japan iTunes Store.